PolarCookie/arptool/README.md

 Open this tool with geogebra (http://www.geogebra.org/)

-To learn more about the math behind read these two sources: <br>
+To learn more about the math, behind read these two sources: <br>
 http://www.wowwiki.com/Armor <br>
 http://forums.elitistjerks.com/topic/22516-dps-compendium/ <br>
 (this link also has a list over all armor values for all bosses in T5 and T6)